Name of establishment

 Get your walking boots on.
 Park in the main square of Monchique near the unusual water fountain and look towards the bus station at the back end of the square.
 On the right hand side of the station (as you look at it) you will see a small pedestrian walkway that goes up into the higher part of the town, a place where very few tourists venture.
 Walk up this narrow street and then as you see a fork in the road take the left fork and keep walking for about two minutes.
 A Charette is on the right hand side.
 Address: Rua Dr. Samora Gil, 30-34.

-See some of the prices above, but a three course meal with a good bottle of wine costs around €25 per head.
+A three-course meal with a good bottle of wine costs around €25 per head.

 Lunch & dinner.
 Closed Wednesday.